-Successful applicants will be given the date and time for their interview, which will likely be online.
+Successful applicants will be given the date and time for their interview, which will likely be online at the beginning of August.

 4.5 Who will interview me?

 You will be interviewed by two or three trustees, one representative from REUK's Higher Education team, as well as a former or current Schwab-Westheimer scholar.
 You can read more about the individual trustees here.
 You can learn more about the REUK team here.